 - PBL doesn’t look the same in every classroom and should look different every year as you work with new groups of students

-This book would be a great choice for your own reading list or a strong option for a book club with a PLC or grade level team.
-There are lots of ideas for teachers thinking about kicking off their first unit PBL unit and plenty of rich information for teachers looking to go deeper into this practice.
+This book would be a great choice for your own reading list.
+It is also a strong option for a book club with a PLC or grade level team.
+There are lots of ideas for teachers thinking about kicking off their first unit PBL unit.
+You will also plenty of rich information for teachers looking to go deeper into this practice.

 Check out Hacking Project Based Learning: 10 Easy Steps to PBL and Inquiry in the Classroom Amazon in paperback or Kindle.

 If you dive into this book you share your journey implementing the hacks with the hashtag #HackingPBL!